awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-reward-function-input.md

 **Range**: `[(0:Max-1),(1:Max-1)]`

 The zero\-based indices of the two neighboring `waypoint`s closest to the agent's current position of `(x, y)`\.
 The distance is measured by the Euclidean distance from the center of the agent\.
-The first element refers to the closest waypoint in the front the agent and the second element refers the closest waypoint behind the agent\. `Max` is the length of the waypoints list\.
-In the illustration shown in [waypoints](#reward-function-input-waypoints), the `closest_waypoints` would be `[17, 16]`\.
+The first element refers to the closest waypoint behind the agent and the second element refers the closest waypoint in front of the agent\. `Max` is the length of the waypoints list\.
+In the illustration shown in [waypoints](#reward-function-input-waypoints), the `closest_waypoints` would be `[16, 17]`\.

 **Example**: A reward function using the `closest_waypoints` parameter\.